mnxcotton/Depression-Veterans/README.md

 # Predicting Risk of Depression in U.S. Veterans

 ## Data Source:
 This analysis uses publicly available data from the National Health and Nutrition Examination Survey (NHANES) between 2005-2018 (13 years).
-Sample population used for analysis was 3,763 U.S. veterans (n = 3763).
 The original NHANES datasets can be accessed through the official CDC/NCHS source.

+## Sample size:
+The sample population used for analysis was 3,763 U.S. veterans (n = 3763).

 ## Research Questions:
 - Are there biological, socioeconomic, or lifestyle factors strongly associated with depression in US veterans?